Is Nike sustainable? Focusing on a brighter future

 But it won’t come without challenges, particularly related to consumer demand, which shows no signs of slowing down.

 Due to demand from ‘sneakerheads’ and collectors, Nike’s leather usage has jumped up 35% due to increased demand for iconic designs, such as Dunks.
-Leather has one of the highest carbon and waste footprints of any trainer material, which won’t help Nike’s carbon emissions targets.
+Leather has one of the highest carbon footprints of any trainer material, which isn't doing any favours for Nike’s carbon emissions targets.

-But, it doesn’t mean to say that they’re not introducing more initiatives to help combat these challenges.
-They’re working with celebrities like Billie Eilish to spread the message about climate change and spark the conversation with their customers, hoping sustainability becomes a focus for them too.
+This doesn't mean Nike isn't introducing more sustainable initiatives to help combat these challenges.
+It’s working with celebrities like Billie Eilish to spread the message about climate change and spark the conversation with their customers, hoping sustainability becomes a focus for them, too.

 1. Nike will power owned-and-operated facilities with 100% renewable energy by 2025.

-2. Nike will reduce carbon emissions across its global supply chain by 30% by 2023, in line with the 2015 Paris Agreement.
+2. Nike will reduce carbon emissions across its global supply chain by 30% by 2030, in line with the Paris Agreement of 2015.

 3. Nike diverts 99% of all footwear manufacturing waste from landfills.

-4. Nike diverts more than 1 billion plastic bottles annually from landfills to create yarns for new jerseys and uppers for Flyknit shoes.
+4. Nike will divert more than 1 billion plastic bottles per year from landfills to create yarns for new jerseys and uppers for Flyknit shoes.

-5. The Reuse-A-Shoe and Nike Grind programmes convert waste into new products, playgrounds, running tracks and courts.
+5. The Reuse-A-Shoe and Nike Grind programs convert waste into new products, playgrounds, running tracks and courts.

-The brand has also been accused of lacking transparency when proving its effort.
-In fact, it’s currently tracking behind the 2025 target, primarily impacted by its growth in leather trainer sales.
+Accused of lacking transparency when proving its efforts, Nike is currently tracking behind the 2025 target, primarily impacted by its growth in leather trainer sales.
+The brand will generate over $51 billion in revenue in 2024, so Nike can invest more in initiatives and inspire change in the industry.

 However, Nike undoubtedly focuses more on sustainability than many other major players.
-It’s investing in new, eco-friendly materials, setting clear targets and regularly reporting on its progress, showing that it’s come a long way since the sweatshop days in the 1990s.
+It’s constantly investing in new, eco-friendly materials, setting clear targets and keeping progress transparent, showing it has come a long way since the 1990s' sweatshop days.